Can Airport Screening Help Stop The Spread Of Wuhan Coronavirus?

 This view has not dissuaded authorities from checking people where they can.
 Bei Bei Tong, a young woman wearing gold spectacles and bright red lipstick, arrived recently at SFO from Wuhan.
 Like most of the arriving passengers, she's visiting the Bay Area for the Lunar New Year celebrations that begin this weekend.

 Tong says Chinese health officials checked her temperature before she boarded the plane in Wuhan.
-When she landed, U.S. health officials checked her temperature again and scanned a health questionnaire that asked if she'd coughed, felt feverish or experienced other signs of illness.
-If a passenger's temperature is above 100 F, screeners will pull that person aside for extra tests like a chest x-ray beyond the airport.
+When she landed, U.S. health officials checked her temperature again and scanned a health questionnaire that asked whether she had coughed, felt feverish or experienced other signs of illness.
+If a passenger's temperature is above 100 F, screeners will pull that person aside for extra tests like a chest X-ray beyond the airport.
 As of Wednesday evening, public health screeners at SFO had not flagged any passengers for more testing.

-Despite multiple screenings before she cleared U.S. Customs, Tong said she's too excited to worry about getting sick.
+Despite multiple screenings before she cleared U.S. customs, Tong said she's too excited to worry about getting sick.
 She was on her first trip outside of China, and she believes her home country has its citizens' best interests in mind.

 "I believe my government," Tong said.
 "They do many things to protect ourselves."